Notes on the Geography of Peninsular India: Cuttack

-Cuttack sits at the apex of the Mahanadi Delta, upstream on the right branch of the river about 15 miles from Bhubaneshwar--twice that from Puri, on the coast.
-The city is crowded between the two main branches of the river, which is less than ideal for a growing town.
-Growth here was further impeded in 1948, when Cuttack lost its status as a capital city to Bhubaneshwar.
+Cuttack sits at the apex of the Mahanadi Delta and about 15 miles north of Bhubaneshwar--twice that from Puri.
+The city is crowded just below between the fork of the Mahanadi, which makes the location less than ideal for expansion.
+Solution: in 1948 the capital of Orissa was moved from Cuttack to the new town of Bhubaneshwar.

 Back in the days when Orissa and Bihar were a single province, Cuttack was the seat of the circuit court of the Patna High Court.
-From 1930, when Orissa became a province in its own right, it inherited what is now its High Court.
+From 1930, when Orissa became a province in its own right, it inherited what became and remains its High Court.

 From a subordinate building.

 It's early; the office hasn't opened yet.

 Corridor.
 The nizarat is the administrative office of the court.

 A still more minor judicial office, used for traffic offenses.

 The sign says "Old Medical Ward," but the building has a much longer history than that.
 It sits on the site of the Lalbagh Palace and was occupied for decades by British officers, including (after 1930) the Governor of Orissa.

 It's a busy place, now functioning as a hospital and postgraduate institute of pediatrics.

 We've come around to the back side of the hospital, which has this large circular bay whose view is now blocked by the main road.